arifszn/gitprofile/README.md

 - **First Commit:** Now commit to your **main** branch with your changes.
 The CI/CD pipeline will publish your page at the `gh-pages` branch automatically.
 - **Change deploy branch:** Go to your repo's **Settings** ➜ **Pages** ➜ **Source** and change the branch to `gh-pages` and click **save**.

 Your portfolio website will be live by now.
 Any time you commit a change to the **main** branch, the website will be automatically updated.
+You can also add custom domain by following [this guide](https://github.com/arifszn/gitprofile/discussions/126).

 If you see only `README` at your website, be sure to change your GitHub Page's source to `gh-pages` branch (see [how to](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site)).
 Also, if you face any issue rendering the website, double-check the `base` value in the `vite.config.js`.